-(23c) Bibliography entry
+(23c) Bibliography entry Shakespeare, William.

-Shakespeare, William.
 Hamlet, Princ dánský.
 Translated by Jiří Josek.
 4th ed.
 Praha: Torst, 2003.

-4 Author-Date Style

-This section illustrates the Author-Date system of CMS citations.
+4 Author-Date Style This section illustrates the Author-Date system of CMS citations.
 Each example of (a) an in-text citation is accompanied by an example of (b) a works cited entry that is located at the end of your paper.
-4.1 Book (24a) In-text Costermongers were those who started spreading rhyming slang as one of the first users, but sporting journals and music hall songs introduced rhyming slang to a much wider public (Wright 1981, 95).
+(24a) In-text Costermongers were those who started spreading rhyming slang as one of the first users, but sporting journals and music hall songs introduced rhyming slang to a much wider public (Wright 1981, 95).
 In-text citation must include author's surname + year of publication, and a page number you refer to separated by a comma

-4.1 Book (25a) In-text These are called ephemeral rhymes, meaning they last only for a short time - only for the period a well-known person is considered to be important, for example Al Pacino means cappuccino (Katamba 2005, 170-171). if you cite two and more pages, their numbers are separated by the en-dash (Czech "pomlčka").
-Do NOT use a hyphen ("spojovnik") for pagination: \170-171.
+(25a) In-text These are called ephemeral rhymes, meaning they last only for a short time - only for the period a well-known person is considered to be important, for example Al Pacino means cappuccino (Katamba 2005, 170-171). if you cite two and more pages, their numbers are separated by the en-dash (Czech "pomlčka").
+Do NOT use a hyphen ("spojovnik") for pagination: 170-171.
 The citation which refers to a single sentence in your text is enclosed in this sentence, i.e., it is placed before a period.
 (25b) Works cited Katamba, Francis.
 2005.
 English Words: Structure, History, Usage.
 2nd ed.
 London: Routledge.
 When an edition other than the first is cited, its number (in the form ordinal number + ed.) follows the title.
-4.1.1 Book with more Authors (26a) In-text The infinitive functioning as subject is found in nominal clauses.
+(26a) In-text The infinitive functioning as subject is found in nominal clauses.
 Subject to-infinitive clauses are rare in all registers, but if found they are used more likely in academic prose than in casual conversation.
-(Biber et al. 1999, 727) If a book has more than 4 authors, only the first one is indicated for the in-text citation and the rest is abbreviated by et al. (Czech "a kol.").
+(Biber et al. 1999, 727) The citation which refers to a longer passage from the source is placed after a period.
+If a book has more than 4 authors, only the first one is indicated for the in-text citation and the rest is abbreviated by et al. (Czech "a kol.").
 (26b) Works cited Biber, Douglas, Stig Johansson, Geoffrey Leech, Susan Conrad, and Edward Finegan.
 1999.
 Longman Grammar of Spoken and Written English.
 Harlow: Pearson Education Ltd. • For works by or edited by 4 to 10 persons, all names are usually given.
 Note that only the first name is inverted; other names have a normal first name-surname order and are separated by commas.
 The names are not listed alphabetically, but in the order published on the title page. © A famous Comprehensive Grammar of the English Language has 4 authors.
-Still, it is common practice in linguistic papers to cite it as Quirk et al. (1985). © 4.1.2 Book: Placing the Citations Where the author's name appears in the text, it need not be repeated in the parenthetical citation.
+Still, it is common practice in linguistic papers to cite it as Quirk et al. (1985). © 4.1 Book Where the author's name appears in the text, it need not be repeated in the parenthetical citation.
 This is very frequent with the paraphases of the type "Black (2000) observes/indicates/suggests/remarks", etc. (27a) In-text Dušková et al. (1994, 204) reveal that it is often very difficult to decide if a given combination should be classified as a phrasal verb or as a free association of a verb and an adverbial particle.
-Biber et al., for example, mention come back, as in I left my keys in the office so I had to come back, as a representative of a free association of a verb and an adverbial particle (1999, 403). name, or at the end of a citation.
+Biber et al., for example, mention come back, as in I left my keys in the office so I had to come back, as a representative of a free association of a verb and an adverbial particle (1999, 403).
+Year and pagination are cited in brackets, either immediately after author's name, or at the end of a citation.
+For the citation of the source as a whole, indicate the year of publication only: (28a) In-text